bruceravel/demeter/documentation/Athena/forward.rst

 ----------------------------------

 **Linux, BSD, and other unixes**
-    It is not especially hard to build ATHENA from source code.
-The procedure is explained in detail on this web page: http://bruceravel.github.io/demeter/pods/installation.pod.html.
+    It is not especially hard to build :demeter:`athena` from source code.
+The
+    procedure is explained in detail on this web page: http://bruceravel.github.io/demeter/pods/installation.pod.html.
 An
     excellent addendum to those instructions is at